taciturnaxolotl/zera/content/verify.md

 # domains / email

 I personally own and control this domain ([dunkirk.sh](https://dunkirk.sh)) as well as [kieranklukas.com](https://kieranklukas.com) and maintain email addresses on both domains.
+I also just got [serif.blue](https://serif.blue) which I'm super excited about!

 If you want to contact me, via email to `me@dunkirk.sh` or `me@kieranklukas.com` are both good places to find me.
 I also send email from `kieran@hackclub.com` and ~`kieran@purplebubble.org`~.